Phil Bogle: Cleveland Browns

-First stint with Buccaneers
+Tampa Bay Buccaneers (first stint)

 Following his release from the Browns, Bogle was signed by the Tampa Bay Buccaneers on August 16, 2005.
 He was released by the team on August 30 and was out of football until being re-signed by the Buccaneers on January 11, 2006.
 Bogle's two-year contract contained base salaries of $310,000 in 2006 and $385,000 in 2007.
 That same month, Bogle was drafted by the Hamburg Sea Devils of NFL Europe.
+He started all 10 games for the Sea Devils in 2006.
 The Buccaneers waived Bogle again on July 28, 2006.

-First stint with Soul
+Philadelphia Soul (first stint)

 On October 27, 2006, Bogle was signed by the Philadelphia Soul of the Arena Football League.

 During his rookie season in 2007, Bogle started all 16 regular season games and two postseason games for the Soul on his way to becoming the franchise's first player to be named to the All-Rookie Team and First-team All-Arena in the same season.

 In 2008, Bogle earned his second consecutive First-team All-Arena selection and was a finalist for the league's Lineman of the Year award.
 He appeared in 16 regular season games and three postseason games as the team won ArenaBowl XXII.
 He caught seven passes for 60 yards and six touchdowns on the season as an eligible-receiver lineman.

-Second stint with Buccaneers
+Tampa Bay Buccaneers (second stint)

-Following the 2008 AFL season, Bogle was placed on the Other league exempt list after being re-signed by the Tampa Bay Buccaneers on August 20.

-On August 20, 2008, Bogle was re-signed by the Buccaneers to improve the team's offensive line depth.
+Following the 2008 AFL season, Bogle was placed on the Other league exempt list after being re-signed by the Tampa Bay Buccaneers on August 20, 2008.
+He was re-signed by the Buccaneers to improve the team's offensive line depth.
 Fullback J. D. Runnels was waived to make room for Bogle on the 80-man roster.
 However, Bogle was waived by the Buccaneers on August 30.

-Second stint with Soul
+Philadelphia Soul (second stint)

-On September 22, the Philadelphia Soul activated Bogle off the Exempt: Other league list, after he was waived by the Tampa Bay Buccaneers.
+On September 22, the Soul activated Bogle off the Exempt: Other league list, after he was waived by the Buccaneers.